-Before Europeans entered Indiana in the late 1600's, successive groups of Indian tribes inhabited the area.
+Before Europeans entered Indiana in the late 1600's, successive groups of Indian tribes (the Bodéwadmik (Potawatomi), Lenape (Delaware), Myaamia (Miami), and Shawnee People) inhabited the area.
 The French established three forts in the early 1700's, one, Fort Quiatenon, was located near Lafayette.
 The area was ceded to the British in the 1760's, and then to America after the Revolutionary War.
 After Indiana became the 19th state in 1816, pioneers began arriving in the state in large numbers.
 Settlers from states south and east of Indiana came in search of the highly productive Indiana farmland.
 In the 20th century, the state has seen a change from an agricultural economy to one emphasizing manufacturing.
 Agriculture, though, remains a strong force in the state's economy.